Punky Business

-"Punky Business" is an episode of the British comedy television series The Goodies. nThis episode is also known as "Punkerella" and as "Rock Goodies".
-Written by The Goodies, with songs and music by Bill Oddie.
+"Punky Business" is an episode of the British comedy television series The Goodies.
+This episode is also known as "Punkerella" and as "Rock Goodies".
+Written by Graeme Garden and Bill Oddie with songs and music by Bill Oddie.

 Plot

 The Goodies have become a rock band called "The Little Laddies", and sing 'Shiny Shoes' and 'on the road', where they are booed and ignored by the general public.
 However, they are picked up off the street by policemen, who put them to work.
 Soon tiring of performing for the police, the Goodies discover that punk is the latest fad.
 Bill and Graeme decide to go punk — but Tim prefers to keep his neat and tidy image and his shiny shoes.

 A Punk news announcer says, "Right here's the *bleep* news.
 In the festival of Light Rally, Lord Longford made a *bleep* statement of the moral decline of this *honk honk* country.
 In support of this, Mary *honk* Whitehouse called for less *cuckoo* and *bleep*.
 What a pair of *pop*.
 Mr Tim Brooke *cuckoo* today stated a protest on behalf of the League of Shiny Shoe Wearers."